rus8/sofar-obj-det/README.md

 6. KAIST TO DO
 7. Oxford is too big to be evaluated with our personal machines so we have decided to drop it

+For a more detailed report for each evalued dataset check `Dataset reports` folder

 ### 6. Integrate algorithm in ROS
 In order to run the project in a physical robot we need to implement it in ROS.
 Here is how it should work: